Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     }
     ```

-- Now, run the app and test the new functionality.
+- Now, run the app again and test the new functionality.

     ```bash
-    cd WrightBrothersApi
     dotnet run
     ```